-With our native integration explicitly built for Azure Functions, monitoring if your Functions behaves nicely requires a few lines of code only.
+With our native integration explicitly built for both Azure Functions and Isolated Azure Functions, monitoring if your Functions behaves nicely requires a few lines of code only.
 Errors are automatically sent to elmah.io's servers.
 You will experience the same rich notifications and apps support as with the website integrations.

 Monitoring errors in Functions is one thing.
 You also want to make sure that your HTTPS-based Functions are available for request and your timed and queue-based Functions are running.
 With elmah.io Uptime Monitoring, setting up heartbeats notifies you as soon as something isn't working as expected.

 All configuration is available through both C# and JSON.
 Using configuration, you can have an elmah.io log per Function or log multiple Functions to the same log.
 Utilize different log levels to log everything from debug messages to fatal errors.